-After working as a marketing consultant for the past five years, I’ve learned a lot about how to get consulting clients.
+After working as a freelance marketing consultant for a few years, I’ve learned a lot about finding new consulting clients.
 I’ve also read countless articles that simply list places to find potential clients but don’t tell you how to win them over.
-That’s not what this is.
+That’s not what this article is about.

-Below, I’m going to get really detailed with actionable steps for the entire process of landing clients—not just simply where to find clients, but how to send them a pitch they can’t refuse, get them on a call, convince them to sign on the dotted line, and eventually, give you awesome testimonials and refer you to others.
+In this article, I’m going to share really actionable steps for landing clients — not just where to find clients but how to send them a pitch they can’t refuse, convince them to jump on a call, sign the consulting proposal, and eventually, validate your work through awesome testimonials and refer you to others.

 How to Get Consulting Clients

-If you don’t have the budget to hire a web developer, use Squarespace or Weebly, which have drag-and-drop website builders that make it easy for anyone to use.
+If you don’t have the budget to hire a web developer, use Squarespace or Weebly, which have WYSIWYG website builders that make it easy for anyone to use.

-- Use work from your previous jobs (as long as it’s okay with your former employers).
+Use work from your previous jobs (as long as you have consent from your former employers).
 The work you’ve done as an employee is totally relevant to your work as a consultant.
-If you’re a financial consultant who used to work in an accounting department, tell your clients how you helped your previous employer cut costs by 20%.
-Or if you’re an SEO consultant who used to work on the marketing team of a startup, share how your skills helped them rank number one in Google for a keyword that gained them new leads.
+If you’re a financial consultant who used to work in an accounting department, share with your potential clients how your previous employer benefited from your work.
+Or if you’re an SEO consultant, explain how your skills helped clients rank first on Google for a particular keyword.

-- Offer to work for free to get testimonials.
-While some turn up their noses at the idea of working for free, the truth is many new consultants do this to get a foot in the door.
-This is exactly how Marie Forleo got her start, as she describes in an episode of MarieTV:
+Offer to work for free in exchange for testimonials.
+While some turn up their noses at the idea of working for free, the truth is, many new consultants do this to get a foot in the door.

-Unlike Twitter, Instagram, or Facebook, LinkedIn is the one place that’s strictly made for business, so it’s a great place to find prospects who will be receptive to pitching consulting services.
+Unlike Twitter, Instagram, or Facebook; LinkedIn is the one place that’s strictly for business networking.
+So it’s a great place to find potential clients who will be receptive to pitching your consulting services.